diannedejesus/debt_tracker/sdd.md

 ### Brain Dump
 - verify how password reset and initial creation should be displayed and handled. since we need to know whether it was successful but dont want it stuck in pending if password was recovered and reset is not needed.
-- verify if expired reset keys still show up as pending.
+- [X] verify if expired reset keys still show up as pending.

 - test late payment verifier

-- change look of highlighted excused payment

 <!-- NOTES